raspberrypilearning/guess-the-flag/en/step_2.md

 Repeat this process for the second blank flag costume so that there are ten flag costumes in total.
 --- /task ---

-Here are the flags that act as examples in this project, but you can choose any flags you like for your game.
+Here are the flags that act as examples in the 'Guess the flag' project, but you can choose any flags you like for your game.

 ![All flag costumes](images/all-costumes.png)